The Decline of the West: Critique

 In 1950, the philosopher Theodor W. Adorno published an essay entitled "Spengler after the Downfall" (in Spengler nach dem Untergang) to commemorate what would have been Spengler's 70th birthday.
 Adorno reassessed Spengler's thesis three decades after it had been put forth, in light of the catastrophic destruction of Nazi Germany (although Spengler had not meant Untergang in a cataclysmic sense, this was how most authors after World War II interpreted it).
 As a member of the Frankfurt School of Marxist critical theory, Adorno said he wanted to "turn (Spengler's) reactionary ideas toward progressive ends".
 He believed that Spengler's insights were often more profound than those of his more liberal contemporaries, and his predictions more far-reaching.
 Adorno saw the rise of the Nazis as confirmation of Spengler's ideas about "Caesarism" and the triumph of force-politics over the market.
 Adorno also drew parallels between Spengler's description of the Enlightenment and his own analysis.
 However, Adorno also criticized Spengler for an overly deterministic view of history, which ignored the unpredictable role that human initiative plays at all times.
 He quoted the Austrian poet Georg Trakl (1887–1914): "How sickly seem everything that grows" (from the poem "Heiterer Frühling") to illustrate that decay contains new opportunities for renewal.
 He also criticizes Spengler's use of language, which he called overly reliant on fetishistic terms like "Soul", "Blood" and "Destiny".
-Pope Benedict XVI disagreed with Spengler's "biologistic" thesis, citing the arguments of Arnold J. Toynbee, who distinguished between "technological-material progress" and spiritual progress in Western civilizations.

-György Lukács criticized The Decline of the West in his book 1953 "The Destruction of Reason", in a chapter focusing on Oswald Spengler.
+György Lukács criticized The Decline of the West in his book 1953 The Destruction of Reason, in a chapter focusing on Oswald Spengler.
 Outlining Spengler as "dilettantish amateur" on factual level – and being of lesser "philosophical level" compared to the German vitalist (Lebensphilosophie) and/or irrationalist thinkers before him – Lukács saw The Decline of the West as a "victory of extreme historical relativism".
 Describing the work of being amateurish, pseudo-historical and exemplary of irrationalist thought, Lukács attacked Spengler for "rejecting causality and laws, recognizing them as the only historical phenomena of given epochs and denying them any competence for scientific and philosophical methodology" and "substituting causality for analogy", making the "(often shallow) similarities his canon of investigation".
 Lukács argued that the work was primarily Spengler's attempt to turn "all fields of human knowledge subservient to his philosophy of history, no matter whether he personally had truly mastered them or whether they, in themselves, had already yielded unequivocal, philosophically applicable results".

 German philosopher and sociologist Max Horkheimer also saw Decline of the West and Spengler in negative light, citing the work as a "superficial synthesis of poorly understood material from a wide variety of fields" and condemning Spengler of being a "worst sort" of Lebensphilosophie populist.

+Pope Benedict XVI disagreed with Spengler's "biologistic" thesis, citing the arguments of Arnold J. Toynbee, who distinguished between "technological-material progress" and spiritual progress in Western civilizations.